Beyond Transcription: How a Meta-Aware ASR Model Delivers Words, Emotion, and Intent in 200ms

 German+LM86386531,9892,680

-The LM consistently increases insertions across all languages (it's more willing to "guess" a word than stay silent) while decreasing deletions and substitutions.
+The LM consistently increases insertions across all languages (it's more willing to "guess" a word than stay silent) while decreasing substitutions.
 For English, these effects roughly cancel out.
 For Spanish and German, the deletion and substitution reductions decisively outweigh the insertion increase.
+For Hindi, the LM's primary contribution is substitution reduction (-959), recovering 861 additional correct words from a 22,000-word corpus.

 Latency: Whissle Delivers 3--4x Faster First Segments